Bitcoin

 We are aware that since 2013, the RBI has been against cryptocurrency usage in India.
 We believe that this latest development is a significant step.
 The crypto exchanges’ move can finally help convince the Indian central bank and other significant government agencies in the country that regulated facilitation of cryptocurrency usage backed by leading cryptocurrency exchanges is the way forward.

 Nischal Shetty is a part of the initiative together with six other crypto exchanges.
-He is the chief executive officer and co-founder of cryptocurrency exchange platform WazirX.
+He is the chief executive officer and co-founder of the cryptocurrency exchange platform WazirX.
 Shetty relayed that the Blockchain and Crypto Council has prepared a presentation material.
 This note by the subcommittee under the Internet Mobile Association of India comprises the international regulatory landscape data and a code of conduct for cryptocurrency exchanges which they will follow in their daily operations.

 Moreover, according to the report posted online by the Indian business-focused daily newspaper The Economic Times, the Blockchain and Crypto Council’s presentation note includes a white paper stressing the proposed cryptocurrency assets prohibition in India’s potential impacts.
 Shetty disclosed that his group’s presentation is a product of their two-month evaluation of government officials’ concerns regarding cryptocurrency usage.